nhsconnect/prm-practice-migration/guide/01-kick-off.md

 Discuss and plan any housekeeping tasks such as…

-* The safe closure of old, duplicate, orphaned records or deceased patients which will not migrate to the new system
+* The appropriate management of duplicate, orphaned records or deceased patients which will not migrate to the new system

 * Complete an information cleansing exercise to ensure only current letter templates and data entry templates are kept.
 Note; letter and data entry templates will need to be manually copied over.
 Completing this exercise will make it easier to identify which templates you need in the new system